-All of these workshops can be expanded into a 2-, 3- or 4-day residencies in which the students explore the content area in depth through the arts.
+All of these workshops can be expanded into a 2-, 3- or 4-day classroom residency in which the students explore the content area in depth through the arts.
 This allows us to provide a sequentially structured arts learning experience so we can really maximize student learning and create a deeper, more meaningful arts experience.
-Contact us for more information!

 We are constantly designing new workshops!
 In fact, most of the workshops you see here were originally designed because someone asked us, "Hey, InterAct...can you do a workshop on ___________ to address __________ objective?"
 WE LOVE THIS.
 It's really our favorite thing to do.
 The answer is almost always, "Sure.
 Let's put our heads together and see what we can create!"

-So, if you would like an arts integration experience for your students that you don't see here, please contact us so we can design something for you!
+So, if you would like an arts integration experience for your students that you don't see here, please contact us or request more info so we can design something for you!

 Drama & Theatre